Presented by Christian City

 Delta Air Lines has committed over 50 years of engagement and generous giving of time and service to the Atlanta community and beyond.
 Their efforts in advancing education, supporting organizations committed to global health, and aiding service members and veterans only begin to scratch the surface of this company’s involvement with the community.
 Beginning in 2016, Delta Air Lines committed to annually giving one percent of its net profits to charitable organizations and as of April 1, 2019, Delta Air Lines employees are now paid to take a day off to volunteer with a nonprofit of their choice.
 This resulted in over $50 million in community giving for 2018 and an estimated 640,000 additional volunteer hours by Delta Air Lines employees for 2019.

 Specifically, Delta Air Lines began its relationship with Christian City in 1972 by building the Children’s Village cottage.
 Delta Air Lines has made a positive impact on several Christian City children over the years, as many have been trained and given jobs that they still hold today.
 At Christian City, this corporation spreads Christmas cheer each holiday season for the Christian City youth.
 The annual Christmas party at the Delta Flight Museum is always accompanied with games, food, Santa Claus, gifts and notable members of both the Atlanta Hawks and the Atlanta Braves.
-Now in 2019, the Delta Tech Ops employees will be renovating the same cottage into two apartments for use by families of the Children’s Village, youth and senior adults.
+In the spring of 2019, volunteers from the Delta Tech Ops division completed a renovation of the original 1972 cottage into two apartments for use by families served by our Children and Family programs and senior residents.

 The ongoing leadership and significant contributions Delta Air Lines and the dedicated staff have made to Christian City, the countless organizations in Atlanta and worldwide organizations year after year demonstrate this company’s commitment to their home and its community.